-While judges are free to develop their own sentencing procedures, the guidelines system will require a level of coordination between the parties, the court and CSOSA heretofore not regularly practiced.
-To ease the transition, the Commission recommends procedures and practices to give all parties sufficient notice to prepare for the sentencing hearing.
+While judges are free to develop their own sentencing procedures, the guidelines system requires a high level of coordination between the parties, the court and CSOSA.
+The Commission recommends procedures and practices to give all parties sufficient notice to prepare for the sentencing hearing.
 These practices are not designed to encourage mini-trials, but rather to avoid blind-siding one party or the other at the time of sentencing and to avoid the necessity for a continuance for matters that could have been disposed of easily with some notice.